-The Human Resources Management Department is a centralized unit which formulates, maintains, administers, implements, and monitors the Human Resources Management System (HRMS) which governs the Policies and Procedures affecting all employees and retirees of the City of Albany.
-This department provides organizational support, training, counseling, advisement, and administrative assistance in the areas of Recruitment & Selection, Compensation and Benefits, and Organization & Employee Development.
-The specific responsibilities of this department include recruitment, pre-screening and applicant referral, equal employment compliance reviews, salary and wage administration, maintenance and security for all official human resources files and records, health and life insurance, and other benefits for employees and retirees, providing training and career development is also a function and divison of Human Resources.
-The specific responsibilities of this department includes planning, organizing, implementing, and monitoring a comprehensive loss control program for the City.
+The Human Resources Management Department is а centralized unit which formulates, maintains, administers, implements, and monitors the Human Resources Management System (HRMS) which governs the Policies and Procedures affecting all employees and retirees of the City of Albany.
+This department provides organizational support, training, counseling, advisement, and administrative assistance in the areas of Recruitment & Selection and Compensation and Benefits.
+The specific responsibilities of this department include recruitment, pre-screening and applicant referral, salary and wage administration, maintenance and security for all official human resources files and records, health and life insurance, and other benefits for employees and retirees, providing training and career development opportunities, and the administration of the Human Resources Management System.